exercism/bash/concepts/pipelines/introduction.md

 We have seen how to write simple commands, where a command is followed by arguments.
 Now we will see how to make more complex commands by composing simple commands.

+## I/O

+Before we start, a quick intro to input/output.

+Processes have "standard I/O channels".

+* A process can consume _input_ on "stdin".
+* A process can emit _output_ on "stdout".
+* A process can emit _error output_ on "stderr".

+The `tr` command is a very pure example of this.
+All it does is read text from its stdin, perform character transliterations, and print the resulting text to stdout.

+We will see more about manipulating stdio channels later in the syllabus.

 ## Pipelines

 This is one of the "killer features" of shell programming.